egraphs-good/.github/profile/README.md

 The egg (e-graphs good) project uses e-graphs to provide a new way to build program optimizers and synthesizers.

-More information is on [our website](https://egraphs-good.github.io/).
+More information is on [our website](https://egraphs-good.github.io/), and discussion is in the [EGRAPHS Community Zulip](https://egraphs.zulipchat.com).